guillermobox/guillermobox.github.io/_docs/pirates.md

 Five pirates have to share a 100 coins tresaure.
 These are 17th century Caribbean pirates, so they have found the booty in an island or something.
-They will use the tradicional pirate method to decide how to distribute the coints between them.
+They will use the traditional pirate method to decide how to distribute the coins between them.

 The method goes like this: the oldest pirate proposes a certain coin